 Many students including UK/EEA and International students are permitted to work whilst studying and during vacation time.
 For full time students working during term-time, the University recommend no more than 12 hours per week for undergraduate and a maximum of 6 hours per week for postgraduate.
 As this is the point at which it is shown to impact on the study performance of full-time students.

-Students who are studying at Durham University under a Tier 4 visa are only eligible to work the maximum number of hours specified on their visa per week in total during term time.
+Students who are studying at Durham University under a Student Visa (Tier 4 visa) are only eligible to work the maximum number of hours specified on their visa per week in total during term time.
 (This normally is a maximum of 20 hours per week but in some instances may be less, therefore their visa details should be checked when engaging with them).

-Definition of Term-Time and Holiday for purposes of Tier 4 students
+Definition of Term-Time and Holiday for purposes of Student Visa's (Tier 4 visa)

 Students studying for a PhD